Blog post

 Just an upgrade away from it all

-If you haven’t tried SonarQube 9.9 LTS yet, I hope you now have even more reasons to prepare that upgrade with your team.
-This is a free version upgrade for all, and you can get the LTS in just a few clicks @ SonarQube Downloads
+If you haven’t tried SonarQube Server 9.9 LTS yet, I hope you now have even more reasons to prepare that upgrade with your team.
+This is a free version upgrade for all, and you can get the LTS in just a few clicks @ SonarQube Server Downloads

 Need more help getting started?
 Check the following resources: